kn9ts/community-resume/index.md

 It is now the most active community in the city if not in Kenya, and growing by the day.
 Other milestones achieved for the JavaScript Community are:

 #### Creation of a Whatsapp Group
-Currently at **94** (at the time of writing) members (threshold is 100 for whatsapp groups)
+Currently at **89** (at the time of writing) members (threshold is 100 for whatsapp groups)

 #### Meetup Group page & mailing list
 Link: [http://meetup.com/nairobi-js](http://meetup.com/nairobi-js)

-Currently at **210** (at the time of writting) which would serve great in sharing updates to the community at large and also keep them updated on details and date of the next schedules meetups
+Currently at **235** (updated 15/08/2015), with an increase of at-least 5 members weekly, which would serve great in sharing updates to the community at large and also keep them updated on details and date of the next schedules meetups.

 #### Refurbishing of Nairobi JS Community Site
 Link: [http://nairobi-js.github.io](http://nairobi-js.github.io)